Upper Bounds on the Generalization Error of Private Algorithms for Discrete Data: Discussion and Final Remarks

 \subsubsection{Proof of Claim~\ref{claim:factorials_to_exponential}}

 We start the proof by noting the following upper bound, that is valid for any $t,a,b\in\bR$:

 which is a simple consequence of the equality

-Therefore, if $M = 2L$, $L \in \mathbb{Z}_+$, there is an odd number of terms ($2L+1$) on the l.h.s. of~\eqref{eq:claim_statement}.
-We may pair all the terms that are equidistant from the center, with the exception of the middle one, and bound them using~\eqref{eq:bound_prod_center} to obtain
+Therefore, if $M = 2L$, $L \in \mathbb{Z}_+$, there is an odd number of {factors} ($2L+1$) on the l.h.s. of~\eqref{eq:claim_statement}.
+We may pair all the {factors} that are equidistant from the center, with the exception of the middle one, and bound them using~\eqref{eq:bound_prod_center} to obtain

-On the other hand, if $M = 2L + 1$, $L \in \mathbb{Z}_+$, there is now an even number of terms ($2L+2$) on the l.h.s. of~\eqref{eq:claim_statement}.
-We may nonetheless pair all the terms that are equidistant from the center and, by using~\eqref{eq:bound_prod_center}, also obtain the bound
+On the other hand, if $M = 2L + 1$, $L \in \mathbb{Z}_+$, there is now an even number of {factors} ($2L+2$) on the l.h.s. of~\eqref{eq:claim_statement}.
+We may nonetheless pair all the {factors} that are equidistant from the center and, by using~\eqref{eq:bound_prod_center}, also obtain the bound